Laffery/webpack-starter-kit/packages/react-ssr-typescript-template/README.md

 Runs the app in the development mode. \
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \
-What's more, you can try `SSR` at the example url [http://localhost:3000/ssr](http://localhost:3000/ssr).

 The page will reload if you make edits.\
 You will also see any lint errors in the console.